rs-station/reciprocalspaceship/docs/developers/documentation.rst

 Pushing Changes to Documentation
 --------------------------------

-The documentation is rebuilt by default upon any ``git push`` action to the master branch.
+The documentation is rebuilt by default upon any ``git push`` action to the main branch.
 This occurs when a Pull Request is merged into the master branch.
 As such, please feel free to propose changes to the documentation via a Pull Request.
 The changes will take place when the Pull Request is merged into the project repository.